CharlieGPA40/QuDAP/README.md

 Note: This package is for academic and educational research (WITHOUT WARRANTIES or instrument issues; our software does not collect any data from users).

 ## Requirements
 1. `QuDAP` is compatible with Python 3.10 or newer.
+2. Hardwares requirements:
+   i).
+Physical Property Measurment System from Quantum Design. ii).
+GPIB cables, RS232, USB, or Ethernet. iii).
+Supported instruments (Keithley 6221, Keithley 2182, etc.)

 ## Installation
 `QuDAP` is available via [PyPi](https://pypi.org/project/QuDAP/) for Windows and can be installed by: